 - Injury Update Search - Same as the news reports, updated daily and sortable by day and searchable by player.

 - Projections/Custom Projections – When you click on the “Projections” link on the top navigation bar, you’ll be taken to a page that displays our Site Default scoring system QB projections.
 From there, you can quickly link to all other positions, including IDPs.
 These are our generic site rankings as well as our current and most up-to-date offensive and defensive projections.
 You will see the date they were last updated on each position page.
-Our site default is a basic Yardage/TD system that does not award points for receptions.
+Our site default is a basic Yardage/TD system that does award 1 point for each reception.
 Defensively, it awards points for sacks, tackles, assists, INTs, passes defended, and TDs.
 Of course, if you have created a team in MyGuru, you can toggle to those scoring systems in our projections and view custom projections for your scoring systems/team.
 IMPORTANT REMINDER ON CUSTOM PROJECTIONS: Our custom projections are very flexible, but we cannot account for every scoring nuance under the sun.
 This is mainly because we project everything that is used in our custom projections.
 For example, in the preseason we project the number of times a QB will pass for over 300 yards and you can enter a value if your league gives bonus points for 300 yards passing.
 But for us to truly customize a passing bonus such as 200-225 yards, 225-250 yards, 250-275 yards, etc., we’d have to project exactly how many times a QB would pass for each one of those ranges, and that's not exactly realistic.
 Considering the high flexibility of our custom projections, you should be able to tweak the custom scoring values to arrive at rankings that, while maybe not 100% tailored to your league, are very, very close.

 - Customized Cheat Sheet – This tool allows you to generate a customized cheat sheet for your scoring system(s), both offensive and IDPs.
 If you have created a team(s) in MyGuru, you’ll see they are showing on this page, so to create a custom cheat sheet for any of your teams/systems, simply toggle to that team using the pull-down menu.
 Otherwise, in terms of display, you have many options, such as printing only a one-page sheet (font is very small), displaying our comments on the players, and including the top 75 or 150 overall, along with the positional rankings (keep in mind the top overall list is generated by points, so QBs will come out higher on the list because they score the most points).
 We also produce our own generic top-200 in the summer that can be used as a guide when drafting).
 Another feature is the drop-off feature.
 You can enter a value (we recommend using 5) and when there are 5 or more points separating one player from the next, a “Drop-off” is indicated on the sheet to illustrate tiers in the rankings.